bornfight-studio/flipswitch/README.md

 ##### Advanced usage
 - below example will use scroll event
 - element will be wrapped and positioned to ```js-parent```
-- element is offsetted 50px from left and -50px from top
+- element is offset by 50px from left and -50px from top

 ```JS
 new Flipswitch({